Dr. Juan Antonio PeÑa

 Office Phone: 561.297.3820

-Born in Havana, Cuba.
-Juan Antonio earned a Cum Laude BA degree from Florida Atlantic University in classical guitar performance in 2014 and a Master of Music Degree at FAU in 2016, also in the area of classical guitar performance, under the direction of Dr. Kenneth Keaton.
-Currently, he is currently pursuing a Doctoral degree in Classical Guitar Performance at the University of Miami.
+Born in Havana, Cuba, Dr. Peña earned a Cum Laude Bachelor of Music and a Master of Music Degree at Florida Atlantic University, both in classical guitar performance, under the direction of Dr. Kenneth Keaton.
+In addition, he earned a Doctoral degree in Classical Guitar Performance with a Doctoral Cognate in Musicology from the University of Miami with Professor Rafael Padron.

-Along with his performance career, he presently teaches at Palm Beach State College.
-For the last four years I have been actively involved with the Treasure Coast Classical Society in Stuart, Florida, having regular performances, technique workshops, and couching some of the members and their classical guitar ensemble.
+Along with his performance career, which includes performances with FAU Symphony Orchestra, he has performed several concerts in collaboration with the soprano Suzanne Galer and guitar and harpsichord duets with Irena Kofman.
+Presently, he is the director of the Classical guitar studies at Florida Atlantic University and Palm Beach State College, teaching undergraduate and graduate courses.
+In addition, for the last six years, he has been actively involved with the Treasure Coast Classical Guitar Society in Stuart, Florida.
+He has been conducting performances, technique workshops, and coaching some of the members and their classical guitar ensemble.